bilgino/angularforddd/README.md

 }
 ```

-View model abstractions can also be achieved with Angular resolver services!
+View model objects can also be elaborated with Angular resolver services!

 **» CQRS and the Command Pattern**<br/>